argschwind/TAPseq_manuscript/README.md

 This repository contains code to reproduce the results presented in the article.
-It builds upon a [snakemake](https://snakemake.readthedocs.io/en/stable/index.html#) workflow that handles all data processing from fastq files to transcript counts etc. It also performs various analyses, including additional QC analyses not part of the manuscript.
-Additional R vignettes for main figures only can be found in vignettes.
+It builds upon a [snakemake](https://snakemake.readthedocs.io/en/stable/index.html#) workflow that handles all data processing from fastq files to transcript counts etc. It also performs some high-level analyses, in particular analyses underlying figure 3 of the manuscript and quality control steps.

+High level analyses underlying figures 1, 2, 3b,h,i and 4 are described in detail in the *vignettes* subfolder.
+Input data required for running these vignettes can either be produced by running the relevant parts of the snakemake pipeline, or they can be downloaded as described in the vignettes.

 The workflow can be downloaded by simply cloning the repository into a location of choice:
 ```